This post, originally published in 2016, has been updated.

 If you’re a small business owner with a retail, restaurant or service business, the holiday season is a crucial time to build sales before the end of the year.
 Unfortunately, it’s easy to get lost in the fray of advertising by national competitors throughout the season.
-The good news is that there’s a lot of attention on small business right now, and the “shop local” message resonates with consumers.
+The good news is that there’s a lot of attention on small business right now, and the “shop local” message resonates with consumers now more than ever.
 That’s why it’s a great idea to jump on Small Business Saturday!
 Read on for a guide on how you can make the most of this national campaign!

 What is Small Business Saturday?

-Small Business Saturday takes place on the Saturday after Thanksgiving, and this year it’s scheduled for November 26, 2016.
+Small Business Saturday takes place on the Saturday after Thanksgiving, and this year it’s scheduled for November 27, 2021.
 The national campaign was launched by American Express in 2010 to encourage people to support small, local businesses in their communities that have a brick-and-mortar location, and now small online businesses can also participate.
 On this day, participating businesses promote special offers, events, and in-store promotions to attract holiday shoppers.
-Over the past 7 years, Small Business Saturday has turned into a holiday shopping tradition, with 95 million people shopping small in 2015!
+Over the past few years, Small Business Saturday has turned into a holiday shopping tradition, with 108 million people shopping small in 2020 (according to Fundera)!

 Small Business Saturday is part of the Shop Small Movement, which helps bring communities together to show support for small business owners, and helps them gain exposure throughout the year.
 If you’re a small business owner, you’re already part of the Movement, and there is no charge to participate.
 The Small Business Association (SBA) also supports Small Business Saturday with national publicity and helpful tips on their website.
 You can learn more about the national Small Business Saturday campaign by visiting ShopSmall.com.